kubernetes-sigs/cluster-api-provider-cloudstack/README.md

     export WORKER_MACHINE_COUNT=1
     ```

-    2. gotcha: make sure all the env var values matching your cloudstack, offering/template/zone/network/keypair

-3. generate the capc cluster spec yaml file
+3. Generate the CAPC cluster spec yaml file
     ```
     clusterctl generate cluster \
-        --from ~/.cluster-api/overrides/infrastructure-cloudstack/v0.1.0/cluster-template.yaml \
+        --from ~/.cluster-api/overrides/infrastructure-cloudstack/<VERSION>/cluster-template.yaml \
         > capc-cluster-spec.yaml

     ```

-4. apply the capc cluster spec to your kind management cluster
+4. Apply the CAPC cluster spec to your kind management cluster
     ```
     kubectl apply -f capc-cluster-spec.yaml
     ```

-5. check the progress of capc-cluster, and wait for all the components to be ready
+5. Check the progress of capc-cluster, and wait for all the components to be ready
     ```
     clusterctl describe cluster capc-cluster
     ```

-6. get kubeconfig for this newly created cloudstack cluster `capc-cluster`
+6. Get the generated kubeconfig for your newly created CloudStack cluster `capc-cluster`
     ```
     clusterctl get kubeconfig capc-cluster > capc-cluster.kubeconfig
     ```

-7. install cilium, so that pods can see each other
+7. Install cilium on the workload cluster so that pods can see each other
     ```
     KUBECONFIG=capc-cluster.kubeconfig cilium install
     ```